What Is Pilling on Clothing & How to Prevent ItBy ShirtSpace | Aug 23, 2019 | Updated Apr 26, 2022

 We’ve all had “that” shirt.
 The shirt you love but no longer wear due to the tiny little balls that have started to appear all over it.
 These little balls make every shirt look old and worn out, ruining your favorite tee.
-But what are these little balls and how do we prevent them from happening?
-Let us help explain pilling.
+But what are these little balls, and how do we prevent them from happening?
+Let us help explain pilling and pilled clothes.

 What Exactly is Pilling?

-Pilling occurs on the surface of fabrics when short or broken fibers group together and become tangles in a tiny knot or ball, known as a pill.
+Pilling on clothes occurs on the surface of fabrics when short or broken fibers group together and become tangles in a tiny knot or ball, known as a pill.

 The main cause of pilling is abrasion to fabric during normal wear and use.
 As the clothing is rubbed, snagged, pulled or stretched it causes the fibers to break down, become weak, and start to pill.
-Pills are usually found in areas that see the most day-to-day use, such as the underarm of your favorite tee.
+Pilling on clothes are usually found in areas that see the most day-to-day use, such as the underarm of your favorite tee.

 Another factor known to cause pulling is the washing and drying process.
-Weak and broken fibers are further damaged, attaching to any loose fibers they see in sight becoming tangled and creating the pill.
+Weak and broken fibers are further damaged, attaching to any loose fibers they see in sight, becoming tangled and creating pilled clothes.
 This is why you will see little white balls on your favorite black tee.

 Anticipating which fabrics will pill is difficult, but we do know some that tend to pill more than others.
 Fabrics made of long fibers like silk and linen pill less than those containing cotton, polyester, wool, and acrylic.

 If you are a screen printer, preventing pilling clothes is extremely important.
 Pills make it harder to print on the shirt and make it even harder to create a soft handed print.
 If you are printing on a shirt that has pilled, it may even cause the design to warp.
 To prevent this, you need to store the shirts somewhere where they will not face a lot of abrasion.
 You also need to be careful about how you handle the shirts during the printing process.